peyton-brown/ownCloud-Installation-Security-Setup-Guide/README.md

 ```

 ## Domains
 A domain will be needed for secure access outside of your network, as well as, HTTPS.
 I use Google Domains but any provider will work.
 Create a custom record inside of "DNS".
 The hostname can be any name, but for most people, the first record should be "owncloud".
 This will set the URL to *owncloud.example*.com.
 The type needs to be "A" unless you are using IPv6, in that case use "AAAA".
 The TTL default of "3600" is fine.
-For Data, enter your public IPv4 address, ***not your local Ubuntu-Server IP address***.
+For Data, enter your public IPv4 address, ***not the local Ubuntu-Server IP address***.
 If using IPv6, enter that instead.
 Do not give your public IP address to anyone you do not trust.
 This is why a domain is important.

 ![Google Domains DNS Setup](https://i.imgur.com/FhMaV0c.png)